shawnmckinney/py-fortress/doc/README-CLI-AUTH.md

    * --role used for the role name

 ### Command Usage Tips
-   * The description of the commands, i.e. required and optional arguments, can be inferred via the api doc inline to the access_mgr module.
+   * The description of the commands, i.e. required and optional arguments, can be inferred via the api doc inline to the access module.
    * This program 'pickles' (serializes) the RBAC session to a file called sess.pickle, and places in the executable folder.
 This simulates an RBAC runtime to test these commands.
    * Call the auth operation first, subsequent ops will use and refresh the session.
    * Constraints on user and roles are enforced.
 For example, if user has timeout constraint of 30 (minutes), and the delay between ops for existing session exceeds, it will be deactivated.
    * More on argument format: [README-CLI](./README-CLI.md)
 _______________________________________________________________________________
-## Setup an RBAC Policy Using ([admin_mgr](src/impl/admin_mgr.py)) CLI
+## Setup an RBAC Policy Using ([admin](src/impl/admin.py)) CLI

 * To setup RBAC test data, we'll be using another utility that was introduced here:  [README-CLI](./README-CLI.md).